Sukotto-1999/APRip_PSP/README.md

 **Effect:** Game stops loading and hangs if loading a mission or returning back.

 **Workaround:**
-Convert the game to .cso or .dax and use LME-2.3/PRO, make sure you turn off the ISO cache in the CFW settings.
+It is recommended to use the latest version if you're using ARK-4 due to a new UMD delay feature.
+If you're using PRO/LME, convert the game to .cso or .dax.
+Make sure you turn off the ISO cache in the CFW settings.

 **Soul Calibur Broken Destiny (US/JAP)**